Rosetta - PSA

-A wide-angle camera and a narrow-angle camera that will obtain high-resolution images of the comet's nucleus and Rosetta's flyby targets.
+A wide-angle camera (OSIWAC) and a narrow-angle camera (OSINAC) that will obtain high-resolution images of the comet's nucleus and Rosetta's flyby targets.
 OSIRIS data was also used to help identify the best landing site for Philae.

 Be aware that OSIRIS AST2 (Lutetia Flyby) data are still under review and need to be used with caution.

 Rosetta Orbiter Spectrometer for Ion and Neutral Analysis

 Contains two sensors which will determine the composition of the comet's atmosphere and ionosphere, the velocities of electrified gas particles, and reactions in which they take part.
 It will also investigate possible asteroid outgassing.